-The PFT has three events: pull-ups or pushups, abdominal crunches and a three-mile run.
+The PFT has three events: pull-ups or push-ups, abdominal crunches or plank pose and a three-mile run.
 All PFT events will be conducted in a single session, not to exceed two hours in duration.
 Movement of Marines from one event to the next should allow adequate time to recover, stretch and drink water.

-Maximum Points is 100 and Minimum Points is 40 for each age group
+The maximum points is 100, and the minimum is 40 for each age group.

-If you want to not do pull-ups, try push-ups now:
+If you don't want to do pull-ups, try push-ups now: